TheRealFREDP3D/BanditCLI/README.md

 - Session Management: Save and switch between multiple sessions
 - Offline Mode: Access level information and review sessions without internet
 - Caching: Improved performance through intelligent caching of frequently accessed data

+## ⚠️ Important Notes

+### Level Availability

+⚠️ **Level Data Availability**: Currently, only levels 0-5 (6 out of 34 Bandit levels) have full support with detailed goals, commands, and reading materials.
+For levels 6-33, the application will display a message directing you to the [official OverTheWire Bandit website](https://overthewire.org/wargames/bandit/).

+### Data Privacy

+🔒 **Data Privacy Notice**: When using the AI Mentor, your recent commands (last 5) and terminal output (up to 500 characters) are sent to OpenAI's API for context-aware responses.
+No passwords or sensitive credentials are intentionally sent, but be aware that command history may contain sensitive information.
+You can disable the AI Mentor by not setting the `OPENAI_API_KEY` environment variable.

 ## Features